 Detroit Jazz City

-Detroit Public TV and WRCJ 90.9 FM will spotlight Detroit’s role in helping introduce Jazz music to the world in the new nine-part video series, Detroit Jazz City.
+Detroit Public TV and WRCJ 90.9 FM spotlights Detroit’s role in helping introduce Jazz music to the world in the new half-hour documentary, Detroit Jazz City.

-Each video segment will focus on a different aspect of the history of Jazz in Detroit, while also sharing the stories of those Detroiters who have made monumental contributions to this original art form.
+The film focuses on the history of Jazz in Detroit, while also sharing the stories of those Detroiters who have made monumental contributions to this original art form.